Almost Christmas (film): Production

 On April 27, 2015, it was announced that Universal Pictures had bought the comedy script A Meyers Thanksgiving from David E. Talbert, who directed the film, with Will Packer producing through Will Packer Productions.
 The film was first retitled A Meyers Christmas, with its setting moved to the Christmas holidays.
 In April 2016, Universal Pictures announced another title change for the film, now called Almost Christmas.

 Casting for the film was done in late 2015, in Atlanta, Georgia.
-Principal photography took place in Gerogia from early November until December 2015.
+Principal photography took place in Georgia from early November until December 2015.

 Release

 Universal scheduled the film for a November 11, 2016 release.
 A trailer for the film was released April 14, 2016.

 Box office

 Almost Christmas was released alongside Arrival and Shut In, and was expected to gross around $15 million from 2,376 theaters in its opening weekend.
 The film made $507,000 from Thursday night previews at 1,885 theaters and $5.9 million on its first day.
 It went on to gross $15.6 million for the weekend, finishing fourth at the box office.
 In its second weekend, the film grossed $7.3 million (a drop of 56%), finishing fifth.